Markkop/web-ar-testing/README.md

-A project to test WebAR
+A project to test WebAR!